 If you are a dog owner, you know the importance of exercising your canine companion.
-Large dogs typically require more exercise than their smaller counterparts.
-Huskies are no exception to this rule.
+Big dogs tend to require more exercise than their smaller counterparts.
+Plus, working breeds need even more than your average pup.
+Huskies are no exception.

-How much exercise does a Husky need?
-Because of their ancestors being natural born hunters and working dogs, Huskies require at least two hours of exercise a day.
-Without enough daily exercise, these dogs may experience sudden outbursts of energy or worse, destructive behaviors.
+Because their ancestors were natural-born hunters and working dogs, most Huskies still retain an energetic temperament today.
+According to veterinarians and experts, they require at least 1 to 2 hours of exercise a day.
+Without sufficient daily exercise, these dogs can show sudden outbursts of energy or destructive behaviors.

 When looking at this number, you may feel a bit overwhelmed.
-Let me tell you from first-hand experience, a large, well exercised dog is a very happy dog.
-Let’s explore why physical activity is so important for these active dogs.
+I won’t lie and say it’s easy, but it’s worth it.
+Let me tell you from first-hand experience: a large, well exercised dog is a happy dog.
+That said, let’s explore why exercise is so important for Huskies.

 RECOMMENDED: 20 Most Beautiful Husky Mixes